digitalrebar/digitalrebar/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md

    * Screen: "Select the appropriate keyboard ...", Select "U.S. English", Click [Next]
    * Screen: "What type of devices will your installation involve\?", Select "Basic Storage Devices", Click [Next]
    * Pop-up: "Storage Device Warning", Click [Yes, discard any data]
    * Screen: "Please name this computer.
-The hostname ...", In the Hostname field enter as valid FCDN (Ex. admin.mytest.lcl)
+The hostname ...", In the Hostname field enter as valid FQDN (Ex. admin.mytest.lcl)
    * Click [Configure Network]
       * Network configuration requirements depend on how many NICs are available, and on available network topology
       * For Single NIC configuration: